jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

 If module identities are created, they will have their own connection string.
 The connection string (and keys) will be generated dynamically by the process (device simulator and IoT Hub REST API).

-If you need module identities to be created, do not forget to set the `moduleId` field in the `modulesettings.json` file.
+If you need to create module identities, do not forget to set the `moduleId` field in the `modulesettings.json` file.
 The `deviceId` has to be set too (either by the environment variable or in the `devicesettings.json` file).